aprince/ABS_SDMX-JSON_API/README.md

-# A Basic Demo of Tableau SDMX-JSON Web Data Connector Using ABS Data
+# A Basic Demo of the Tableau Web Data Connector with an SDMX-JSON API Using ABS Data

 SDMX-JSON WDC Example
 ---------------